Our Victorian Energy Upgrades (VEU) performance reports detail the regulatory and administrative work undertaken as part of the program.

 - other key work activities and projects we delivered to maintain the integrity of the program and to prepare for its future

-5.5 million megawatt-hours (MWH) of electricity savings is expected to be generated from upgrades undertaken in 2020.
+7.7 gigawatt hours of energy savings expected to be generated from upgrades undertaken in 2021 over lifetime of the upgrades

-- 66 new businesses registered to own, trade, and surrender certificates.
+- 168 new businesses registered to own, trade and surrender certificates in the program.